UtkuGlsvn/UtkuGlsvn/README.md

 ## ⚡ Fun Fact

-I love startup culture :)
+I love startup culture :) Co-Founder FoxyCodeStudious

 Even though I have a few sinking or not holding ideas, I will contribute to the startup culture without giving up, for a better world.